zhangyunxiao1/-/README.md

-# my experimental results on KolektorSDD
+# my experimental results on this model
   **Notes:**  the first 30 subfolders are used as training sets, the remaining 20 for testing.
 Although, I did not strictly follow the   params of the papar , I still got a good result.

 **visualization:**